Cool Hand Luke: Release and reception

 For the Los Angeles Times, reviewer Charles Champlin called the film "remarkably interesting and impressive".
 He wrote that Cool Hand Luke "has its flaws" that "mar an otherwise special achievement", but that "it still remains an achievement".
 He felt that the film was a "triumph" for Newman.
 Champlin deemed the scene featuring van Fleet a "stunning piece of writing and acting".
 He called the roles of the prison staff "triumphantly hateable" and Kennedy "superb".
 He called the sequence with Harmon "a scene of cruel sexuality" and Schifrin's music "lonely and hunting".
 Champlin felt that Newman's end monologue was "stagey, sentimental and redundant".
 He added that Cool Hand Luke "played at the level of observable reality" and that "the intrusion of cinematic artifice seems wholly wrong".
 He wrote that the filmmakers "had not reckoned their own strength at making their symbolic points" but that the result was "a picture with riveting impact".

-Time Inc. wrote that "the beauty comes from the careful building of the individuals' characters".
+Time wrote that "the beauty comes from the careful building of the individuals' characters".
 Its review said that Rosenberg "tells the story simply and directly", while lamenting the "anti-climatic", "unfortunate montages" at the end of the film.
 The St. Louis Dispatch praised Kennedy's acting as "raw realism in a fine performance" and Rosenberg's work as "above the cut of the ordinary chain-gang motion picture".
 The review praised the "fluid camera, working in for telling expressions" that made the prisoners "merge as varied and interesting individuals".
 The Austin American-Statesman called the film "absorbing, well-thought-out".
 The script was deemed "taut and deftly honed, flavored by humor and perceptive accents" and Rosenberg's direction "smoothly flowing as it is brutally realistic and occasionally raw".
 Newman's performance was hailed as "sureness as style that is totally convincing"; the review concluded that the film "can be appreciated on any level".